-We don’t fully understand something through reading, or listening, or researching, or watching.
+We’ll never fully understand something through reading, or listening, or watching.

 True understanding takes place when we apply what we’ve learned to real life — when we actually experience it.